4 Ways to Automate Your Finances

 First and most importantly you need to monitor your credit history.
 While there are plenty of pay services out there that will monitor your credit for you, I don’t think you should pay for this service.
 I also think that beyond monitoring, you should get suggestions on how to improve your credit for free.

-I’ve been using Credit Sesame to monitor my credit for awhile and their suggestions were pretty helpful in bringing my credit rating up ahead of buying my own condo.
+I’ve been using Credit Karma to monitor my credit for awhile and their suggestions were pretty helpful in bringing my credit rating up ahead of buying my own condo.
 Little things like closing accounts with a short history and lowering your debt utilization ratio though paying down debt or getting limit increases can go a long way.
 There are a lot more suggestions and I definitely recommend you take advantage of them since they are easy to do and the effects are pretty impressive.

 I would also suggest you get their iPhone app, I find that keeping credit ratings on the forefront of my mind helps me make better decisions when I’m feeling like splurging.
 Maybe that doesn’t matter as much to you but you can at least subscribe to the push notifications so you at least know when you’re doing something that’s having a negative effect on your credit.